Verna (film): Plot

 Verna is a story of a happy couple, Sara and Aami, a disabled man.
 Sara and Aami were enjoying a great time at the park with Aami's sister, Mahgul.
 While at the park, a black SUV stops and the men inside the SUV attempt to take Mahgul away.
 However, to protect her, Sara goes herself.
-3 days later, the men drop her to her house.
+3 days later, the men drop her off at her house.
 Sara tells her family she was raped and begs them to tell the police, but they knew nothing will happen and stay silent.
 Sara tells them that staying silent will not help.
 The rapist keeps sending gifts to Sara and telling her to leave the disabled man and marry him.
-Aami takes Sara's situation in a wrong way, and their marriage starts to fall apart.
+Aami takes Sara's situation in the wrong way, and their marriage starts to fall apart.
 Sara tells Aami to leave her alone for several days.
 Sara talks to her friend, who is a lawyer.
 Together, they try to solve this case of getting her justice.

 After a sequence of events, Sara calls her rapist and asks to meet him.
 They get together and eventually, she goes on "a date" with the rapist named Sultan.
 She finds out from seeing pictures at his house that Sultan is the son of the Governor, who is running for the Prime Minister of Pakistan.
 The reason for Sara's rape is found out.
-It flashes back to when the Governor was visiting a school, which blocked several roads, one which Aami, Sara, and Mahgul were on.
-They were on their way to the park, but Sara lost her patience and went up the governor saying, "This is unfair how you are blocking the roads.
+It flashes back to when the Governor was visiting a school, which blocked several roads, one of which Aami, Sara, and Mahgul were on.
+They were on their way to the park, but Sara lost her patience and went up to the governor saying, "This is unfair how you are blocking the roads.
 We aren't your servants."
 This angered the Governor, which leads to the rape.
 Using evidence, Sara brings this case to court.
 However, with the power of dirty politics, Sultan destroys evidence.
-Sara and her family are threatened and bribed by Sultan's family and his political partners to leave to Dubai or else things will become horrible.
+Sara and her family are threatened and bribed by Sultan's family and his political partners to leave for Dubai or else things will become horrible.
 Despite the pressure, they decide to stay.